oxygenium-network/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/Cache.md

 The Cache trait defines a simple interface for interacting with the cache, including methods for checking if a key is present, getting and setting values, and removing elements.
 The trait also provides thread-safety through the use of a lock, which can be either a read-write lock or no lock at all, depending on the implementation.

-Overall, this code provides a flexible and efficient caching solution that can be easily integrated into other parts of the Alephium project.
+Overall, this code provides a flexible and efficient caching solution that can be easily integrated into other parts of the Oxygenium project.
 For example, it could be used to cache frequently accessed data from the blockchain or network, reducing the need for expensive disk or network I/O operations.
 ## Questions:
  1. What is the purpose of the `Cache` object and what does it do?
 - The `Cache` object provides several methods for creating different types of caches with different eviction policies and thread safety options.
 It uses a `LinkedHashMap` to store key-value pairs and provides methods for adding, removing, and accessing elements in the cache.